elm-city-craftworks/course-001/README.md

 ## Study Guide #1: Files, Streams, and Sockets

-Please clone this repository to work on the course.
+Please fork this repository to work on the course.
 It contains some code samples and source materials in the `samples` folder that are needed to complete the exercises.